flowupio/FlowUpIOSSDK/README.md

 * Go to https://flowup.io/ and wait for your data to appear in less than a minute.

+## Internals

+Our SDK is implemented in Objective-C and it uses a variety of APIs to collect all the system metrics we use to detect and show you potential performance issues in your app.
+We don't use any private API (and never will!) so it's completely safe to use FlowUp in your app and upload it to the App Store.

 ## Reporting

 Did you find an issue?
 Create a ticket and we will take care as soon as possible.